ovanov/FITSxtractor/README.md

     $ pip install FITSxtractor

+Concider that you might have to add the installation folder to your PATH.

 If you would rather like to customize the code to your needs, grab a stable version under "Releases".
 All the files are extensively commented as well, in order to make the files more user firendly.